H.E.L.L.O

 A fitness center, the golf course, tennis courts, 2 pools; one indoors and one outdoors, wheelchair accessible, WiFi, and beautiful grounds for gathering and visiting with friends of BDASC.

-Due to a limited budget and limited rooms, (the hotel is sold out) we will only be able to provide one room per family.
+Due to a limited budget and limited rooms, we will only be able to provide one room per family.
 Once your application is accepted, you will be provided a hotel room reservation which will cover the hotel room and tax only for the number of days assigned.
 Two room suites have a sofa bed, microwave and small refrigerator and can sleep up to a maximum of 6 guests.
 Room accommodations are single king or double/doubles.
 Rooms will be assigned upon a first-come, first-serve basis to qualified BDASC Members.
 If you abuse this reservation by a no-show response once assigned, you will be bill for all room and food accommodations.

-Guest room stays include a hotel breakfast buffet available before the morning session beginning on Saturday, June 22nd at 7:00 am for you to enjoy at your own schedule.
+Guest room stays include a hotel breakfast buffet available before the morning session beginning on Saturday, June 7th at 7:00 am for you to enjoy at your own schedule.
 There is no breakfast meal scheduled for those not staying in the hotel.
 A mid-morning break with snacks will be provided in the Exhibit Hall.
 A buffet lunch will be included for all attendees.
 During our lunch break, you may check out of the hotel and have ample time to visit with our Exhibitor Sponsors and community members.
 Saturday’s closing dinner buffet will be provided for all attendees out in the beautiful Hotel Terrace for evaluations, feedback, and connections to the community.
 This will conclude the HELLO Conference.

-Check in with the hotel begins at 4:00 pm, Friday, June 21st and Check-out is 12:00pm on Saturday, June 22nd.
+Check in with the hotel begins at 4:00 pm, Friday, June 6th and Check-out is 12:00pm on Saturday, June 7th.

 Each guest will be required to present a valid credit card / debit card upon check-in, on which an amount of sufficient pre-authorization can be obtained (usually $50.00 per night) to cover any charges for the guest’s use of the hotel’s ancillary services.
 Please call the hotel for questions and BDASC if this will be of concern so we can make special arrangements if possible.
 Check-in with Bleeding Disorders Association of South Carolina is required and begins at 4:00 pm on Friday and will be across the atrium area in front of the meeting room for our Annual Meeting event.
 Your folders and name-tag will be provided.
 Rules for all hotels are the same; no children are allowed to stay in the rooms unaccompanied by an adult.
 A travel grant for mileage is available upon request if needed to attend.
 Please call the BDASC office prior to attending for an application.